Office of the Treasurer

-Ohio Auditor Dave Yost awarded Solon Treasurer Tim Pickana and the Solon Schools with the Auditor of State Award for excellent financial record-keeping as well as a clean audit report.
+The Ohio Auditor has awarded Solon Treasurer Tim Pickana and the Solon Schools with the Auditor of State Award for excellent financial record-keeping as well as a clean audit report.

-The district continues to engage the Solon and Glenwillow communities in a multi-faceted grassroots advocacy campaign to educate state lawmakers on how loss of TPP reimbursement impacts the Solon Schools via letter-writing, emailing and phone calls.
+The district continues to engage the Solon and Glenwillow communities as necessary through multi-faceted grassroots advocacy campaigns aimed at educating state lawmakers about how TPP reimbursement loss and other important school funding issues impact the Solon Schools and the educational program for students.

 The district reopened the strategic planning process to address stabilizing enrollment.
-With a consolidation and redistricting plan for the district’s elementary school buildings fully in place in fall 2016, Solon now has three K-4 schools: Lewis, Parkside and Roxbury.
-The district preschool is housed at Arthur Road.
-The redistricting and consolidation enable the district to use resources more efficiently while at the same time creating enrollment balance among the K-4 buildings.
+With a consolidation and redistricting plan for the district’s elementary school buildings fully in place, Solon now has three K-4 schools: Lewis, Parkside and Roxbury.
+The district preschool is housed at a new building on S.O.M.
+Center Road more tailored to the needs of Solon's youngest students.
+The redistricting and consolidation enabled the district to use resources more efficiently while at the same time creating enrollment balance among the K-4 buildings.